Updated: Dec 15, 2018

 When it's time to intervene, once you’ve taken 3 deep breaths, give children a chance to take a breather by asking them what they need to do to calm down.
 For example, do they want to

-- walk away and take a break for a few minutes
+walk away and take a break for a few minutes, count to 10, write down or draw how they feel, etc.

 What this does: It allows time for a wise response rather than a reaction which stems from hurt coming out looking like anger.